composer/composer/doc/04-schema.md

 Available options (in order of stability) are `dev`, `alpha`, `beta`, `RC`, and `stable`.

+### prefer-stable <span>(root-only)</span>

+When this is enabled, Composer will prefer more stable packages over unstable ones when finding compatible stable packages is possible.
+If you require a dev version or only alphas are available for a package, those will still be selected granted that the minimum-stability allows for it.

 ### repositories <span>(root-only)</span>

 Custom package repositories to use.